pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 ### Secret - Files

-Using example above, the value for secret `secret/.../passwords` json will be pulled into the container as  `/run/secrets/passwords.json` and for every key/value in that secret a file will be created with the name of the `key` and contents of `value`.
+Using the previous example, the value for secret `secret/.../passwords` JSON will be pulled into the container as  `/run/secrets/passwords.json` and for every key/value in that secret, a file will be created with the name of the `key` and contents of `value`.

 !!! example "Example of /run/secrets/passwords.json transformed into files"
     ```json